rahildoshi97/pymatlib/paper/paper.md

 affiliations:
   - name: Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany
     index: 1
-date: 16 July 2025
+date: 22 July 2025
 bibliography: paper.bib
 ---

 # Summary

-PyMatLib is an open-source Python library that revolutionizes how scientists and engineers handle temperature-dependent material properties in computational simulations.
+PyMatLib is an open-source Python library that streamlines the use of temperature-dependent material properties in computational simulations.
-When materials are heated or cooled, their physical characteristics like thermal conductivity, density, and heat capacity change significantly.
-This creates challenges for computer simulations of processes like metal casting, heat treatment, or thermal analysis.
+When materials are heated or cooled, their physical characteristics like thermal conductivity, density, and heat capacity change significantly, creating challenges for computer simulations of processes like metal casting, heat treatment, or thermal analysis.

 The library provides a simple way to define these temperature-dependent properties using YAML configuration files, then automatically converts them into mathematical expressions that can be used in scientific simulations.